Treaty of Lambeth

 Whatever documents were actually signed during September, Louis left England for the last time from Dover on 28 September.
 The principal provisions of the treaties were an amnesty for English rebels.
 It was also acknowledged that the French had failed to take possession of the entire Channel Islands and so possession of the individual islands was restored to the king of England.
-Louis undertook not to attack England again and agreed he had never been the legitimate king of England, in exchange for 10,000 marks.
+Louis undertook not to attack England again and agreed to renounce his claim to the English throne, in exchange for 10,000 marks.
 Scottish troops under Alexander II also withdrew.

 There is no known surviving copy of the treaties.